felixpeters/felixpeters.me/content/about/index.md

 lie in applying machine learning techniques to real-world problems.
 In detail, my research interests include:

-- prediction of tweet popularity through transfer learning (see [GitHub](https://github.com/felixpeters/retweet-prediction))
+- Transparency of Intelligent Systems
-- effects of AI on business models and human-machine collaboration
+- Economics of Artificial Intelligence
-- how to guarantee AI safety and deal with black-box systems in regulated environments
+- Machine Learning

 ### Work with startups